MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 --------

-Some important papers that can help to understand the thinking behind these large systems (hint: it helps a lot to understand some basic infrastructure components, as these are providing the basic concepts)
+Some important papers that can help to understand the thinking behind these large systems (hint: it helps a lot to understand some basic infrastructure components, as these are providing the terms and definition used later on, also it explains the context of things and operations)

 ## Google file system